saumya-singh13/weather-monitoring-system/README.md

 ```bash
 npm start
 ```
 This will start the application in your default web browser at http://localhost:3000.
+(Please be patient as this step tends to take a lot of time.)

 ## Build Instructions
 To create a production build of the application, run: